rchavarria/notes/_posts/2018-11-22-learning-how-to-learn-related.markdown

 Bueno, parece que sí he encontrado alguna referencia:

 - [Be lucky, it's an easy skill to learn]
+- [30 seconds habit that can have a big impact on your life]

 [Aprendiendo a aprender]: https://rchavarria.github.io/notes/cursos/coursera/2017/01/04/learning-how-to-learn.html
 [Be lucky, it's an easy skill to learn]: https://www.telegraph.co.uk/technology/3304496/Be-lucky-its-an-easy-skill-to-learn.html
+[30 seconds habit that can have a big impact on your life]: https://www.huffingtonpost.com/robyn-scott/the-30-second-habit-that-_b_4808632.html